tv15jl/monitor-swap-automation/Readme.md

   Invalid: MONITOR\\GSMC0C8\\{4d36e96e-e325-11ce-bfc1-08002be10318}\\0009

-- Check that you have set every parameter related to the primary monitor's resolution in the `dummy.cfg` file to `0`.
+- Check that you have set every parameter related to the primary monitor's resolution in the `MultiMonitorTool_Stream.cfg` file to `0`.
-- Check that you have set every parameter related to the dummy monitor's resolution in the `primary.cfg` file to `0`.
+- Check that you have set every parameter related to the dummy monitor's resolution in the `MultiMonitorTool_Default.cfg` file to `0`.
-- Check that you have at least one monitor not "zeroed out" in both the primary.cfg and dummy.cfg files.
+- Check that you have at least one monitor not "zeroed out" in both the MultiMonitorTool_Default.cfg and MultiMonitorTool_Stream.cfg files.
 - Ensure that you have followed the requirements for Sunshine users as listed above.
 - Increase the startDelay in the settings file if you're experiencing the script only works intermitently.
 - If you are still experiencing issues, try uninstalling and installing it again.